 Many shareholders live too far away and are too busy to attend company meetings and vote in person.
 For this reason, shareholders may vote by proxy, meaning they authorize someone to vote on their behalf.

-You may be familiar with the estate planning term “health care proxy” or “financial proxy” — which is a designation allowing an agent to legally make decisions on behalf of someone else.
-It’s similar here in that a formal power of attorney or other permission must be granted to allow a proxy vote.
+You may be familiar with the estate planning term “health care proxy” or “financial proxy” — a designation allowing an agent to make decisions on behalf of someone else.
+It’s similar in that a formal power of attorney or other permission must be granted to allow a proxy vote.

 The proxy statement also may include information about the company’s management and the qualifications of any potential board members, the agenda for the meeting, and the company’s largest shareholders.
-These statements are filed with the SEC on an annual basis before the general meeting.
+These statements are filed with the SEC annually before the general meeting.

 If you own stocks through a mutual fund, the investment managers can also cast proxy votes on your behalf.